-Until you find your purpose and start living it you may be stuck in a job you dislike.
-If this is you and are currently frustrated or fed up by that you may like to read a previous blog post where I share 5 quick and easy tips of how you can love any job
+Until you find your purpose and start living it you could end up stuck in a job you dislike.
+If this is you and are now frustrated or fed up by that, you may like to read a earlier blog post where I share 5 quick and easy tips of how you can love any job

 As a coach the biggest (And one of the worst) questions I hear is, “I just don’t know what I want to do?”

 You may have found yourself saying this to yourself from time to time too.